Enigmind/Enigmind/README.md

 I'm invested in privacy on the Internet and I like to find and use FOSS alternative to privacy nightmare tools (like Google/Facebook).

-Big fan of blockcains projects too...
+Big fan of blockchains projects too...

 ---
 ## Technos